Joannechiao18/Improved-GANomaly/README.md

 This is an improved version GANomaly with keras from YZU graduate-level course Machine Learning class.

 ## Introduction
-To overcome the challenge that the original GANomaly had already learned many tiny features of images, which is hard to make further improvements.
-I revisited the principle paper "GANomaly: Semi-Supervised Anomaly Detection via Adversarial Training" and learned that anomaly score definition in the inferencing stage is crucial.
-Therefore, I re-defined a new anomaly score, aiming to calculate differences between features from generated and testing images by the encoder trained on regular samples.
+To overcome the challenge that the original GANomaly had already learned many tiny features of images, which is hard to make further improvements, I revisited the principle paper "GANomaly: Semi-Supervised Anomaly Detection via Adversarial Training" and then re-defined a new anomaly score, which calculates the differences between features from generated and testing images by the encoder trained on regular samples.

 ### Dependencies
 * tensorflow